cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

       // ordered channel: check that packet has not been received abortTransactionUnless(nextSequenceRecv <= packet.sequence)
     } else
-      // unordered channel: verify absence of acknowledgement at packet index abortTransactionUnless(connection.verifyPacketReceiptAbsence(
+      // unordered channel: verify absence of receipt at packet index abortTransactionUnless(connection.verifyPacketReceiptAbsence(
         proofHeight,
         proof,